21 Aug 2023

 Story of the Forest: National Museum of Singapore

-The Story of the Forest is a gorgeous immersive art exhibition, based in the National Museum of Singapore.
-The installation utilises 69 pieces of art from the museum’s most prized collection: the William Farquhar Collection of Natural History Drawings.
-These drawings have been turned into 3D interactive animations through the use of some creative technology.
+The Story of the Forest is an immersive art exhibition in the National Museum of Singapore.
+It uses 69 art pieces from the William Farquhar Collection of Natural History Drawings.
+These drawings have now been turned into 3D interactive animations!

-Created by teamLab, a digital art collective from Japan, the Story of the Forest takes you through the colonial history of Singapore, right up to the modern day.
-Visitors can walk through the exhibition and view the gorgeous animated drawings.
-The installation begins with darkness, the images slowly revealed as you walk through the black space.
+Created by teamLab, a digital art collective from Japan, the Story of the Forest shows the colonial history of Singapore up to the modern day.
+The installation begins with darkness, the images revealing as you walk through the black space.

-The interactive element is introduced via an app, downloadable from the Apple or Google Play stores.
-Once downloaded, the app allows you to snap a photo of the animated drawings and discover further information about the animals pictured.
+The interactive element comes via an app.
+Once downloaded, you can snap a photo of the drawings and learn more about the animals pictured.

-The app has a section titled ‘My Collection’ where you can store images you have taken and work towards discovering all the interactive elements of the exhibition.
-You can also take a closer look at each individual animal and discover more about its rarity level and species.
+The app has a section called ‘My Collection’ where you can store images you have taken, too.
+You can also look at each animal and discover more about its rarity level and species.

-This display functions as a kind of interactive safari, taking you through various habitats.
+This display is a kind of interactive safari, taking you through various habitats.
 It has been a permanent exhibition at the museum since 2016, proving its popularity with visitors!

 Real sense library: National Library of Korea

-The South Korean Ministry of Culture, Sports and Tourism aims to continue facilitating public access to important historical artefacts.
+The South Korean Ministry of Culture, Sports and Tourism aims to give public access to important historical artefacts.
 The ‘real sense library’ is part of this initiative, based in the National Library of Korea.

-The exciting technology used in this exhibition allows visitors to have a more ‘hands-on’ experience of artefacts that are usually kept locked away from the general public, due to their historical and cultural importance.
-Priceless items such as important documents and ancient texts can now be accessed in a safe way by visitors.
+The technology used in this exhibition allows visitors to have a more ‘hands-on’ experience of artefacts that are usually kept locked away.
+Priceless items like documents and ancient texts can now be accessed safely by visitors.

-Zytronic helped in the development of the ‘Digital Book’ exhibit, a uniquely interactive installation that utilises the look and feel of a real book that visitors can physically touch and turn the pages of.
-The ancient text is then digitally projected onto this large-scale book, giving the illusion that visitors are actually handling the priceless artefact!
+Zytronic helped in the development of the ‘Digital Book’ exhibit.
+This interactive installation uses the look and feel of a book that visitors can touch and turn the pages of.
+The ancient text is then digitally projected onto this large-scale book.
+This gives the illusion that visitors are handling the priceless artefact!

 STEAM